GoogleCloudPlatform/cloud-foundation-fabric/modules/README.md

 Specific modules also offer support for non-authoritative bindings (e.g. `google_storage_bucket_iam_member` for service accounts), to allow granular permission management on resources that they don't manage directly.

+These modules are not necessarily backward compatible.
+Actually, whenever there is a major release, one or more modules have experienced a non-backward compatible change.
+This means that if you upgrade the version of one of the modules in an existing Terraform configuration, things might stop working.
+As backward compatibility is not guaranteed, we recommend you to only upgrade a module's version, if the new version provides functionality not existing in the version you are using.
+If the version you are using, does what you need, refrain from upgrading.

+These modules are used in the examples included in this repository.
+If you are using any of those examples in your own Terraform configuration, make sure that you are using the same version for all the modules.

+The recommended approach to work with these modules is the following one:

+* Fork the repository and own the fork.
+This will allow you to:

+    - Evolve the existing modules.
+    - Create your own modules.
+    - Sync from the upstream repository to get all the updates.

+* Use git refs to reference the modules in your fork.
+See an example below:

+    ```
+    module "project" {
+        source              = "github.com/my-fork/cloud-foundation-fabric.git//modules/project?ref=v12.0.0"
+        name                = "my-project"
+        billing_account     = "123456-123456-123456"
+        parent              = "organizations/123456"
+    }
+    ```

 ## Foundational modules

 - [billing budget](./billing-budget)